A Denali National Park Itinerary for Two Full Days

 Stop 6: Healy

-We stayed in Healy, so decided to stay closer to our accommodations for our last night in Denali.
-Our pick was the restaurant in the Denali Totem Inn, a spot that was recommended to us a few times by locals.
+Our pick for a quick meal before turning in was the restaurant in the Denali Totem Inn, a spot that was recommended to us a few times by locals.

 The food here was the cheapest we’d seen in these parts and decent enough.
 I had a chicken gyro and Brian had a chicken sandwich.